-Study Shows Drivers Understand Dangers of Texting and Driving but Chooses to do it Anyway
+Study Shows Drivers Understand the Dangers of Texting and Driving but Chooses to do it Anyway

 A new survey shows that 98% of drivers understand the dangers of texting and driving – statistically, it just as dangerous as drinking and driving – but those drivers chose to text and drive regardless of the increased risk of injury or death.